kranthikdl/TrustLensAI-Accelerator/TrustLensAI.md

 - **Regulatory Framework Guide**: EU AI Act, NIST AI RMF, and ISO 42001 implementation guidelines
 - **Enterprise Integration**: MLOps, data governance, and audit system integration documentation

-### Getting Help
-- **Technical Issues**: Instructor assistance for governance system integration
-- **Regulatory Questions**: Compliance framework interpretation and implementation guidance
-- **Risk Assessment**: Methodology guidance for comprehensive AI risk evaluation
-- **Audit Documentation**: Best practices for governance audit trail and evidence collection

----

-## Project Impact & Career Opportunities

-This AI governance project reflects real industry implementations where organizations need comprehensive governance frameworks to manage AI risks and ensure regulatory compliance in an evolving regulatory landscape.

-By completing this sprint, you'll have built enterprise-grade governance technology comparable to platforms used by major organizations, positioning you for high-growth roles in the rapidly expanding AI governance market.

-**Ready to build the infrastructure of trust for enterprise AI?
-Let's create the future of AI governance.**